What is Local Law 97?

 - On December 15, Laura Popa, Deputy Commissioner for Sustainability at DOB, joined us on Urban Green Live to talk about the new Bureau of Sustainability, the latest on the Local Law 97 Rules, and what comes next.

 - On October 6, the NYC Department of Buildings released proposed rules for Local Law 97 that answer many remaining questions about the law’s requirements through 2050.
-Here are Five Things to Know About the Proposed Rules.
+Here are Five Things to Know About the Proposed Rules, and watch our webinar with DOB here.

 - The Department of Buildings has released a LL97 Covered Buildings List, detailing all of the properties in NYC that may be required to comply with Local Law 97.